duxweb/go-storage/README.md

 </p>

-> This is a local, qiniu, cos, oss file storage integration library
+> This is a local, qiniu, cos, oss, obs file storage integration library

 ## Install